RumenZaechki/ChainOfIrresponsibility/README.md

 # ChainOfIrresponsibility

-A simple library written in .NET 7 which implements the Chain of Responsibility pattern.
+A simple library written in .NET 7 which helps in implementing the Chain of Responsibility pattern.